-The “Marita’s Bargain” chapter focuses on one of those college-prep schools, the KIPP (Knowledge is Power Program) in a struggling community in New York City.
+The “Marita’s Bargain” chapter focuses on a leading college-prep school, the KIPP (Knowledge is Power Program) in a struggling community in New York City.
 Gladwell gives special attention to one of the students, Marita, and the considerable effort and sacrifices she must make in order to do well at the school.
 She must rise early and study late into the night

 Gladwell argues that KIPP “has succeeded by taking the idea of cultural legacies seriously.”
 That means that a tradition like summer vacation is replaced with year-round schooling, and the times that the school day begins and ends changes as well as how students are instructed to pay attention in class.
 And, a student like Marita is given more of a “chance” when someone brings “a little bit of the rice paddy to the South Bronx” and explains “the miracle of meaningful work.”